cloudflare/cloudflare-docs/content/cloudflare-for-saas/_index.md

 {{<render file="_ssl-for-saas-definition.md">}} <br>

+As a SaaS provider, you may want to support subdomains under your own zone in addition to letting your customers use their own domain names with your services.
 For example, a customer may want to use their vanity domain `app.customer.com` to point to an application hosted on your Cloudflare zone `service.saas.com`.
-As a SaaS provider, you can not only manage custom hostnames but also increase security, performance, and reliability for your end customer through Clooudflare products.
+Cloudflare for SaaS allows you to increase security, performance, and reliability of your customers' domains.

 ## Benefits